-Ben ran for Chair of the Democratic Party of Culpeper in 2018 and immediately instituted forward-thinking reforms that revitalized our local party and resulted in Abigail Spanberger exceeding expectations and winning all 4 precincts in the Town of Culpeper.
+Ben ran for Chair of the Democratic Party of Culpeper in 2018 and upon his election, immediately instituted forward-thinking reforms that revitalized our local party.
+On his watch, Abigail Spanberger exceeded expectations and won all 4 precincts in the Town of Culpeper.
 Innovative fundraising ideas, an active new Culpeper Young Democrats group, postcard campaigns for voter education, exciting social events throughout the County, and technology-driven precinct operations all raised the profile of the Democratic Party in Culpeper.

 Before chairing the Culpeper County Democrats, Ben ran for the House of Delegates against Nick Freitas.
 He was the best-performing Democrat in 20 years and the first since the 1990’s to win any precinct at all in his conservative House district.
 He was one of the few Democrats in Virginia to match Ralph Northam’s top-of-the-ticket performance and even ran ahead of Governor Northam in some precincts.

 Ben is the only candidate in the primary with a proven record of success growing the Democratic Party in conservative areas.

 Breaking barriers: first LGBT candidate in our Senate district

 Ben lives in Culpeper with his partner of more than 15 years, Chris.
 One of the reasons that Ben decided to run for the 17th district is Senator Reeves’ proven record of anti-LGBT legislation, and the fact that Senator Reeves campaigned in 2017 on prohibiting gay people from serving the public as judges.
 We need to be able to treat each other as neighbors and with compassion, empathy, and a sense of decency.

 Family of teachers and academics.